 Native trees and shrubs provide food and shelter for local wildlife and give your garden seasonal interest throughout the year.
 From cascades of blossom in spring to a blaze of autumn leaf colour.

-If you're considering planting trees in your garden, visit the Woodland Trust website for ideas on the top native trees to plant in your garden.
+If you're considering planting trees in your garden, visit the Woodland Trust - Native trees to plant in your garden.

 How to plant a tree